iniyanbala/-Spotify-Tracks-SQL-Project/README.md

 An intermediate SQL project exploring trends in Spotify music data using SQL and Python (SQLite3 & Pandas).

 ##  Project Overview

-This project explores the Spotify Tracks Dataset using SQL and Python (via SQLite and Pandas).
-The analysis focuses on identifying trends in track popularity, artist contributions, audio features such as energy and danceability, and content characteristics like explicitness.
+This project analyzes the Spotify Tracks Dataset from Kaggle using SQL for data querying and Python for result handling and interpretation.
+It examines patterns in track popularity, artist output, audio characteristics like energy, danceability, and valence, as well as content traits such as explicitness.
+The analysis highlights how different genres and artist choices influence the mood and composition of music, providing insights into the structure and trends within the Spotify music catalog.

 ##  Questions Explored